slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 architectures or environments.
 The builds need not happen at roughly the same point in time and might even span multiple days.

-The set of attestations for a given release is incomplete until all builds for a given release are finished.
-However, it is difficult or impossible to determine when a release is 'finished' because many ecosystems allow adding new artifacts to old releases when adding support for new platforms or architectures.
+It is often difficult or impossible to determine when a release is 'finished' because many ecosystems allow adding new artifacts to old releases when adding support for new platforms or architectures.
+Therefore, the set of attestations for a given release MAY grow over time as additional builds and attestations are created.

 Thus, package ecosystems SHOULD support multiple individual attestations per release.
 At the time of a given build, the relevant provenance for that build